-(F, S, SUM) This course develops reasoning skills using quantitative information and the effective use of mathematical tools and models as productive citizens and employees in our contemporary data-rich and technology-dependent society.
+Description: This course develops reasoning skills using quantitative information and the effective use of mathematical tools and models as productive citizens and employees in our contemporary data-rich and technology-dependent society.
 Topics are selected from finance, statistics and probability, function and modeling, and quantities and measurement.
-Prerequisite: MATH 0053 with a grade of "C" or better, or appropriate placement scores, or corequisite MATH 0012.